How to Study More Effectively – Top Methods for College

 - When attempting to comprehend information from difficult subjects, try changing your reading speed.
 Although reading at a slower pace can feel time-consuming, it will help you retain the information being read.

 - Concentration makes reading drastically more effective, especially when reading difficult text.
 To help reduce distractions, find a quiet place where you will not be disturbed.
-Avoid reading when you are sleepy, and do not read in bed or while in front of a television, as it will interfere with your concentration.
+Avoid reading when you are sleepy and do not read in bed or while in front of a television, as it will interfere with your concentration.

 - When you read for long periods of time, you may find it difficult to understand the text, so plan reading sessions in short periods throughout the day.

 Understand that reading, as well as comprehension, can vary from person to person.
-When improving reading comprehension, you may have to try a few different types of reading strategies until you find the one that works best for you.
+When improving reading comprehension, you may have to try a few different reading strategies until you find the one that works best for you.
 Two of the most popular types of reading techniques that help with reading and comprehension are SQ3R and OK4R.

 Both SQ3R and OK4R were developed as excellent reading comprehension strategies, and each works best in particular situations.
 The SQ3R technique was developed in 1941 by Francis Robinson as a way to teach military personnel to become better readers.
-An active reading exercise, SQ3R was designed to help you fully understand what you are reading.
-The OK4R technique, meanwhile, was developed by Dr. Walter Pauk after becoming frustrated with his students failing class.
+An active reading exercise, SQ3R, was designed to help you fully understand what you are reading.
+The OK4R technique, meanwhile, was developed by Dr. Walter Pauk after becoming frustrated with his students failing a class.
 OK4R also helps with understanding as well as remembering what you read.

-The SQ3R method is a comprehension strategy that will help you think about the text you are reading, while you are reading it.
+The SQ3R method is a comprehension strategy that will help you think about the text you are reading while you are reading it.
 You will need to have a pen and paper ready while using the SQ3R method.
 There are five steps in the SQ3R strategy:

 - Survey: see the layout of the text and get a general idea of its construction.
 Skim over the material, look at the graphics, notice the titles and subtitles, and make a mental note of the total layout.
 When you survey the material at hand, it gives you an idea of what the author considers important.

-- Question: jot down the questions that are addressed in the titles, subtitles and bold or italicized words you noticed while surveying.
+- Question: jot down the questions that are addressed in the titles, subtitles, and bold or italicized words you noticed while surveying.